List of The Sandman characters: Maddison Flynn

-A young woman who first appears in Nightmare Country who has had her connection to the Dreaming tampered with by unseen forces.
-Consequently she has not been able to enter the Dreaming proper since she was a young child.
-For much of her adult life she has been plagued with visions of the Smiling Man; a rouge dreamlike entity that she wrote off as a product of depression.
+Maddison Flynn is a young woman who first appears in Nightmare Country who has had her connection to the Dreaming tampered with by unseen forces.
+Consequently, she has not been able to enter the Dreaming proper since she was a young child.
+For much of her adult life she has been plagued with visions of the Smiling Man, a rogue dreamlike entity that she wrote off as a product of depression.
 She would paint pictures of the entity to cope; an act which drew the attention of both the Corinthian and unseen forces who seek to eliminate those who have had contact with the entity.

 She is targeted by a pair of demonic assassins who send one of her classmates who they had murdered as a proxy to kill her when they are ordered to back down by their employer.
 After a confrontation where the Corinthian is forced to call in Morpheus for help she is badly wounded by her reanimated friend and ends up in Limbo where she is made an offer by Morpheus to help the Corinthian track down the Smiling man in return for a second chance at life.
 She agrees and is directly taken to the Dreaming to get a new body to throw off her pursuers.

+During a botched scrying ritual involving the witch Thessaly to find out the truth being her supposed death, Maddison in protected from being seen by a combination of the Dreaming's defences and the Corinthian.

+She returns to the waking world in the shape of a white cat and begins track a young man from her support group named Max who also had been seeing the Smiling Man.
+The pair team up with the Witch Thessaly after being lured into a trap and are able to escape with the help of Lucien.
+Thessaly later performs a ritual to summon the spirit of the Prince of Pain; a servant of Desire who indirectly confirms they have some involvement with current events.

+The investigation is brought to a premature end by Morpheus who has deduced the involvement of Desire and Despair in these events and, refusing to play the twins game returns Maddison and the Corinthian to the Dreaming.
+He erases the Corinthian's memory and offers Maddison permanent residence in the Dreaming until they can deduce the level of tampering that has been done to her; having compared her to something akin to a Dream vortex with how supernatural beings are drawn to her.
+Unfortunately once left alone on the balcony of the castle she is abducted by the Smiling Man.

 Foxglove

 Foxglove (Donna Cavanagh) is a writer and musician who first appears in A Game of You.

-She is mentioned in Preludes and Nocturnes as the girlfriend of Judy, one of the patrons at the diner who dies in the story concerning John Dee, titled "24 Hours."
+She is mentioned in Preludes and Nocturnes as the girlfriend of Judy, one of the patrons at the diner who dies in the story concerning John Dee, titled "24 Hours".
 In A Game of You, she lives with her partner Hazel and the two help Thessaly rescue Barbie.